 Close up of an advance emergency technician fixing a blood pressure cuff over a patient's upper arm.

-The job market for EMTs and paramedics is projected to grow 7 percent from 2021 to 2031. - US Bureau of Labor and Statistics
+The job market for EMTs and paramedics is projected to grow 5% from 2022 to 2032. - U.S. Bureau of Labor and Statistics

 What is an AEMT?